sunkitten-shash/fandom-scripts/tampermonkey/README.md

 Click on [this link](https://github.com/sunkitten-shash/fandom-scripts/raw/main/tampermonkey/bookmark-presets.pub.user.js) to install the script.

+Known issues: If the dropdown is set as "AND NOT" for conditional tags, when opening and re-saving settings it will change to "AND", so this manually has to be set whenever you change any settings.
+If the setting is set to pull in another bookmarker's notes, this will override any custom notes settings.
+Both of these will be fixed at some point.

 COMING SOON: UI that sucks less, better configurable options for when to not autofill wordcount